amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/5-1-intro-to-oop.md

     - Variables and methods defined in a class are referred to as class members.
     - Variables in a class are called fields or instance variables.
     - To make members accessible outside of the class, prefix them with the public keyword.
+    - The this keyword is used to explicitly reference the current object’s members.
 - Objects are instances of a class.
     - An object gets its own set of fields when it is initialized.
     - Object fields and methods are accessed using the dot operator.